Where is Black Rock Viewpoint?

-The Black Rock viewpoint has been known for a while but it’s one of the most difficult viewpoint to reach if you are not familiar with the area.
+The Black Rock viewpoint, in the south of Phuket, has been known for a while but it’s among the most challenging ones to reach if you are not familiar with the area.
 It also requires a car or even better, a motorbike to get there.
-You will need to be in a decent physical condition as it involved some steep walking.
+You will need to be in a decent physical condition as it involves some steep walking.

-You might no be alone up there as there are often photographers, especially at sunset and sunrise time.
+From up there you will get to admire a superb birdview on the famous Nai Harn Beach and Promthep Cape and many islands beyond.
+You might not be alone as there are often photographers, especially at sunset and sunrise time.
 If you go midday make sure you bring water, it can be really hot and humid if the sky is clear.

 Street View of the entrance to Black Rock

 If you are on mobile, add the map here: https://goo.gl/maps/HdT91wQ27eu856WMA